elastic/kibana/packages/core/mount-utils/core-mount-utils-browser-internal/README.md

 # @kbn/core-mount-utils-browser-internal

-This package contains the implmentation and tests for Core's browser-side mount utilities.
+This package contains the implementation and tests for Core's browser-side mount utilities.